 Table 4 What you need to do: Notes to help you: Course fees and education contracts You do not need to enter any data here.
 This is an automatically filled row that will be derived from Table 6, Analysis of income, row 5.
 2. Funding body grants You do not need to enter any data here This is a sub-heading.
 2a.
 Office for Students teaching grant You need to enter the total grant from the OfS for teaching.
 Any other grants from the OfS, other than teaching funding, should be included in row 2b of this table.
 You should include the total recurrent grant for teaching, including targeted allocations, as shown in the annual grant letter or additional grant letter from the OfS.
 2b.
 Office for Students other grants You need to enter the total grant from the OfS for anything other than teaching funding.
-You should include all other recurrent grants and non- recurrent grants to support special initiatives as stated in the annual grant letter or additional letters from the OfS.
+You should include all other recurrent grants and non-recurrent grants to support special initiatives as stated in the annual grant letter or additional letters from the OfS.
 Teaching grant from the OfS should not be included here but should be included in row 2a.
 Capital grants awarded by the OfS should be returned in row 2g.

 Table 4 What you need to do: Notes to help you: 2c.
 Research England research grant You need to enter the total quality-related research (QR) grant from Research England.
 You should include the total recurrent grant for research as shown in the annual grant letter or additional grant letter from Research England.
 Grants received from UK Research and Innovation (UKRI) should be entered in Table 5.
 2d.
 Research England other grants You need to enter the total grant from Research England for anything other than QR funding.
 You should include all other recurrent grants for knowledge exchange and non-recurrent grants to support special initiatives as stated in the annual grant letter or additional letters from Research England.
 Grants received from UKRI should be entered in Table 5.
 QR grant should not be included here but should be included in row 2c.
 Capital grants awarded by Research England should be returned in row 2g.
 2e.
-Education and Skills Funding Agency (ESFA) funding You need to enter any grant funding from the ESFA.
-You should include all funding provided by the ESFA, apart from any capital grants awarded from the ESFA which should be returned in row 2g.
+Education and Skills Funding Agency (ESFA) You need to enter any grant funding from the ESFA.
+Payments from the ESFA for apprenticeships should not be included here but should be returned on Table 6. funding Capital grants awarded by the ESFA should be returned in row 2g.
 2f.
 Department for Education teacher training funding You need to enter any recurrent grant from the Department for Education for teacher training or other training provision.
 Any capital grant received from the Department of Education for teacher training should be returned in row 2g.
 2g.
-Capital grants recognised in the year You need to enter amounts relating to a specific capital grant awarded from the OfS, Research England, the ESFA or the Department for Education.
-The treatment will depend on whether you have applied the accrual or performance model (under FRS 102).
-The balance returned should include both capital grants recognised in the year under the performance model, and
+Capital grants recognised in the year You need to enter amounts relating to a specific capital grant awarded from the The treatment will depend on whether you have applied the accrual or performance model (under FRS 102).
+The balance returned should include both capital grants